Constance Dahlin, MSN, ANP-BC, ACHPN, FPCN, FAAN

 From the Blog

-How Nurses Can Help Promote Health Equity in Palliative Care
+How to Promote Health Equity in Palliative Care by Collaborating with Nursing

 What NASEM’s recent nursing report means for the path to health equity, and strategies that palliative care teams can implement to facilitate change.